73rhodes/passport-opentoken/README.md

-Passport strategy for authenticating with PingFederate using the OpenToken API
+Passport strategy for authenticating with PingFederate using the [OpenToken API](https://github.com/darrenderidder/node-opentoken).

 This is a work in progress, but usable.